ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 **Need to do: add the performance of the best model(acc,precision,sensitivity on training, testing and external validation)**

 In **"main_code.py"**, you can call the functions in **"GaitRecognitionFunctions.py"** for following different aims.
+**Need to do: add a picture in the end, introducing functions contained in GR with the process direction**

 ```
 import GaitRecognitionFunctions as GR